LazVeiga/LazVeiga/README.md

     * Fluent in conversational Japanese at an intermediate level.

-    * Currently diving into the beauty of the Italian language.
+    * Currently diving into the beauty of the Russian language.

   - ⚡ Passionate about training, business studies enthusiast, music lover, and obsessed with self-improvement.
 I genuinely believe that networking forms the fundamental basis for any form of prosperity.